What is low key photography?

 In this post, I will explain step by step how to create a low key family portrait by using one speedlight and create a composite in photoshop to merge the images into one single photo

 By using one light setup you can create beautiful low key portrait photos but you must know how to place the light source and how to use your camera settings to kill the ambient light and only let it catch the light comes from your Speedlite. so what gear needed? sure a DSLR/mirrorless camera, Speedlight, a diffuser (any can work either softbox/umbrella etc..), light stand to use the Speedlite off-camera flash, flash trigger & finally black/gray background and if you have light meter it should be great so you can measure easily the light comes from the Speedlite and let you know the exact aperture opening to use in your camera but it’s not a must tool as by trial and error and practicing you can guess your aperture easily.

-In this shot, the Speedlite with octa softbox was placed camera left at the same height of the subject and directed to his cheek (Flash power 1/4)
+In this shot, the Speedlite with octa softbox was placed camera left at the same height as the subject and directed to his cheek (Flash power 1/4)

 This shot is the same settings as the above but a reflector added on the camera right to bounce the light to the other cheek.

 In this one, the Speedlite and the softbox was placed camera left high and with an angle of 45° towards the subject face

 At this one this technique called butterfly lighting, the light was placed above the camera and with an angle of 45° towards the subject face

 those are simple shots take with one light source, look at more lighting setups in this post “Photography Lighting Techniques”

 Create a dramatic family portrait photo by using one light source